 If that is not enough, I have a freebie for you too.
 I’ve been working on a kindergarten poetry unit (Picture Book Poetry), which uses picture books to introduce common poetic concepts.

-So far, I had a product for Introduction to Rhythm (my shop, TPT, TN) and Introduction to Rhyme (my shop, TPT, TN).
-I recently added Picture Book Poetry: Introduction to Metaphor (my shop, TPT, TN) and put them all together for a low price bundle (my shop, TPT, TN).
+I have a product for Introduction to Rhythm (my shop, TPT) and Introduction to Rhyme (my shop, TPT).
+I recently added Picture Book Poetry: Introduction to Metaphor (my shop, TPT) and put them all together for a low price bundle (my shop, TPT).

 These introductions include lesson plan ideas (annotated book lists), worksheets to practice the concepts (syllables, rhymes, and comparisons), and brief ideas for writing silly poems.
 My freebie for you is part of the writing exploration portion of those products!
 I hope you enjoy exploring poetic concepts with your little ones!
 It is so much fun!